 Some people don't have to wear a face covering including for health, age or equality reasons.
+No one who is exempt from wearing a face covering should be denied entry if they are not wearing one.

 6.1 Face coverings (continued)